EVENT DATE: Oct 31, 2014

 Just $10 will help us save the life of a child like Sultana.
 Think how many children’s lives you could save, with just a little generosity.

 Each year, we treat more than 120,000 patients, over a third of whom come from families earning less than $4 a day.
 Fifty-five percent of patients are children under-5.
-Without treatment, almost a third of them will die.
+Without treatment, almost a third of them would die.

 Please join us in this important work.
 Save a life today.